-TOPEKA – (January 26, 2018) – A Missouri contractor has been temporarily prohibited from doing roofing business in Kansas while a state lawsuit alleging violations of consumer protection laws is pending, Kansas Attorney General Derek Schmidt said today.
+TOPEKA – (July 23, 2019) – A Missouri roofer has been temporarily banned by court order from doing business in Kansas for failure to respond to an outstanding subpoena, Kansas Attorney General Derek Schmidt said today.

 Schmidt reminded consumers to make sure roofing contractors are properly registered before signing any contract or having any work done.
 Consumers should request a copy of their roofer’s registration certificate and then should check the attorney general’s consumer protection website at www.InYourCornerKansas.org to confirm that the roofer’s registration is in good standing.